 The San Diego Zoo’s primate collection began when our founder, Dr. Harry Wegeforth, went to the East Coast in 1923 and purchased pairs of several species from dealers.
 Our first guenons were lesser spot-nosed monkeys and Sykes monkeys received in an exchange with a German zoo in 1929, and a Schmidt’s red-tailed monkey came in 1930.
 L’Hoest’s and owl-faced monkeys were added to collection in 1960, with a young pair of the latter as gifts from the Leopoldville Zoo in what is now the Democratic Republic of the Congo.
-The San Diego Zoo was the first facility in the world to welcome a Diana monkey birth and the first in the US to have a L’Hoest’s monkey baby.
+The San Diego Zoo was the first facility in the world to welcome a Diana monkey birth and the first in the United States to have a L’Hoest’s monkey baby.

 The rest of our guenons share their enclosures with other species.
 For example, Wolf’s monkey siblings Dru and Amara live with two pygmy hippos, Elgon and Francesca.
 Amara and Dru love to hop atop a hippo’s back for a free ride or swim underwater right alongside them, which is unusual for a monkey.